-The construction itself should likely take several years, ending maybe at the time of LIGO-India commissioning, a key parameter for the long term role of the Virgo infrastructure.
-It is not clear if, most of the construction, like the new end buildings, could be done in parallel with data taking of AdV.
-In the more optimistic scenario we should lead to a down time for connecting the arm extension and moving the terminal towers and suspension to maybe a year.
+The construction itself will likely take several years, ending maybe at the time of LIGO-India commissioning, a key parameter for the long term role of the Virgo infrastructure.
+However, most of the construction, like the new end buildings, could be done in parallel with data taking of AdV, leading to a down time for connecting the arm extension and moving the terminal towers and suspension to maybe a year.
+Such a down time has to be compared to the 2.4 event rate increase meaning that 1 year of data collected with AdV 4km would be equivalent to 2.4 year of data with AdV 3 km.